Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/authenticating-nextjs-with-supabase-auth-magic-links.md

 }
 ```

-We define a new state to capture the users email.
+We define a new state to capture the user's email.
 And display a form where the user can fill out their email.

 Once they click the button, it invokes the `handleLogin` function.

-Which, in return, makes a request to Supabase auth sign-in method and passes the email they provided.
+In return, they request the Supabase auth sign-in method and pass the email they provided.

 We show a simple alert, and the user should now receive an email in their mailbox.